Water-reactive substances: Alkali metals

-The Group 1 metals or alkali metals become more reactive in higher periods of the periodic table.
+The Group 1 metals or alkali metals become more reactive as their number of energy levels increases.

 Alkaline earth metals

-The alkaline earth metals (Be, Mg, Ca, Sr, Ba, and Ra) are the second most reactive metals in the periodic table, and, like the Group 1 metals, have increasing reactivity in the higher periods.
-Beryllium (Be) is the only alkaline earth metal that does not react with water or steam, even if the metal is heated red hot.
+The alkaline earth metals (Be, Mg, Ca, Sr, Ba, and Ra) are the second most reactive metals in the periodic table, and, like the Group 1 metals, have increasing reactivity with increasing numbers of energy levels.
+Beryllium (Be) is the only alkaline earth metal that does not react with water, though it reacts with steam if it is heated to high enough temperatures.
 Additionally, beryllium has a resistant outer oxide layer that lowers its reactivity at lower temperatures.

 Magnesium shows insignificant reaction with water, but burns vigorously with steam or water vapor to produce white magnesium oxide and hydrogen gas: